domenix/ISArtwork-geeklet/README.md

 <li>Open each .glet file in GeekTool, click on YES on every pop-up window
 Change the AlbumArt geeklet's and the other geeklet's path if required
 <li>Rearrange the position of the geeklets and modify their colors to your taste
-Don't forget to double-check the refresh rate of the geeklets
+<br>Don't forget to double-check the refresh rate of the geeklets, which is preferably 1 second.
 </ol>